 The key phrase is ‘or as approved by insurers’.
 So it is important to supply protection details to your broker to argue your case before the event, not after.

 A register of who owns what car.
 Insurers keep this up to date for private car owners.
 Businesses must do this themselves and risk a fine if they don’t.

 New For Old

 The accepted basis of settlement on material damage claims.
 This is not what you can expect to get if your claim is against a third party where common law applies and therefore settled on an indemnity basis – value at the time of loss.

 No Claims Bonus

 Will cater for most clerical professions and cover all material and liability risks in a single package.
-A bit inflexible if higher sums insured are needed for computers, even if they are spread over ten floors.

 Provides protection for claims made against you for injury or damage to third parties or their property arising from your negligence or alleged negligence.
 No business should be without it, especially as the cover includes the costs of defending any action brought against it.